 Double glazing should be easy to maintain, but be sure to follow these top tips:

 Keep your home well ventilated to avoid the buildup of condensation on the inside of the windows.
 If condensation starts to appear between the panes of glass it may well mean that the unit has a fault; you should contact the installer immediately if this occurs.

 You should clean your windows regularly, ensuring the frames are clear of any dust, dirt or dead insects.
 A vacuum cleaner will be the best thing to use for this.
 To clean the actual windows, a vinegar and water solution will be all you need to keep them sparkly clean.

 We’re sure you can’t wait to do your house a favour and go double.
 We can help you find the best price from trusted installers in your area.
-Click the bright orange button below to get started.
+Just fill in this form to get started.